hjhart/iterm-preferences/README.md

 We use quite a few machines, and we only want to make changes to iTerm preferences once – and have them sync across all of our machines!

+# What

+These iTerm preferences are opinionated, and are configured as such:

+* Does not copy text on selection
+* Dim affects only text, not background.
+* Hides the scroll bar and the window number

 # How

 iTerm loads an XML file and will happily load configuration.